The Technology Working Group’s evaluation and promotions remit has five principal facets.

 The Mutual Recognition Arrangement (MRA) was established through the MRA Working Group.
 Using this framework, once a type approval is provided to a manufacturer by any one of the participating satellite operators, other operators may mutually recognise the results of the tests conducted during the first operator’s type-approval process, so that the tests aren’t repeated unnecessarily.

-• GVF-101 – Mutual Recognition of Performance Measurement Guidelines and Procedures for Satellite System Operator Type Approvals
+• GSOA-101 – Mutual Recognition of Performance Measurement Guidelines and Procedures for Satellite System Operator Type Approvals

-• GVF-103 – Duties of Authorized Test Entities under the Mutual Recognition Arrangement procedure
+• GSOA-103 – Duties of Authorized Test Entities under the Mutual Recognition Arrangement procedure

-• GVF-104 – Performance and Test Guidelines for Type Approval of Auto-Deploy and VMES Satellite Communications Terminals
+• GSOA-104 – Performance and Test Guidelines for Type Approval of Auto-Deploy and VMES Satellite Communications Terminals

-• GVF-105 – Performance and Test Guidelines for Type Approval of ‘Comms on the Move’ Mobile Satellite
+• GSOA-105 – Performance and Test Guidelines for Type Approval of ‘Comms on the Move’ Mobile Satellite

-• GVF-107 – Application for GVF Type Approval
+• GSOA-107 – Application for GSOA Type Approval

-The MRA-WG & the European Space Agency (ESA)
+The MRA/Technology WG & the European Space Agency (ESA)

-Since 2017, GVF has partnered with GVF members on three occasions to work on the European Space Agency’s Advanced Research in Telecommunications Systems programme, by developing an appropriate test methodology for qualifying COTM terminals and developing a novel approach for conducting on-site antenna verification using Unmanned Aerial Systems (UAS), or drones.
+Since 2017, GSOA has partnered on three occasions to work on the European Space Agency’s Advanced Research in Telecommunications Systems programme, by developing an appropriate test methodology for qualifying COTM terminals and developing a novel approach for conducting on-site antenna verification using Unmanned Aerial Systems (UAS), or drones.

 Earth Station Type Approval